Loading blog post...

 The core question to ask yourself is, "Does this feel like love that is given freely or love that comes with an unspoken bill attached?"

-This is perhaps the most important distinction to understand, because many people fear that recognizing love bombing will make them suspicious of all warmth and romance.
+Understanding love bombing vs. genuine affection is perhaps the most important distinction to make because many people fear that recognizing love bombing will make them suspicious of all warmth and romance.

 Basis of Difference | Love Bombing | Genuine Affection |